firebluetom/ember1/README.md

 ## Components

-The application has an index route that loads the data async and passes it to the
+The application has an index route that loads the data async and passes it to the main component.

+Components
+- table with controls - the main component
+- table controls - the select all checkbox, number of items selected counter, and download button
+- table row - a row in the table
+- checkbox - a checkbox supporting 3 states - checked / unchecked / indeterminate
+- download all button - button to download available selected rows

 ### Running Tests